 Acknowledgements: Thank you to my editor Athena Hope, as well as my other betas 3CP, Fezzik, Luq707, Raven, Regress, and Yoshi89 for their incredible work on this story.

 Self-Promotion: I have a Discord server where you can chat and read all of my chapters early.
-Anyone who joins the Discord server can read the NEXT TWO CHAPTERS RIGHT NOW!
+Anyone who joins the Discord server can READ THE NEXT CHAPTER RIGHT NOW!
 If you would like to join, simply copy the link on my profile.
-You can do likewise to check out the AoC Wiki and TV Tropes page, as well as to follow the ACI100 Twitter account — ACI_100 — for live updates and to check out my official website.
+You can do likewise to check out the AoC Wiki and TV Tropes pages, as well as to follow the ACI100 Twitter account — ACI_100 — for live updates and to check out my official website.

 If you enjoy this story and would like to support me directly, I now have a P*T*E*N page!
 You are by no means obligated to support me, but for those generous enough to do so, you will be receiving Patron-exclusive benefits and getting chapters even earlier than Discord!
-The next TEN CHAPTERS are currently available to those who sign up.
-The link to do so can be found on my profile.
+THE NEXT SIX CHAPTERS are currently available to those who sign up.
+The link to do so can be found on my profile, my Discord server, or on my website.

 Harry Potter and the Ashes of Chaos